Find a research study

 participation

-SELF-BREATHE study looking how an online supportive website can help reduce breathlessness for people with chronic lung diseases
+SELF-BREATHE study looking how an online supportive website may help reduce breathlessness for people with chronic lung diseases

 Pulmonary fibrosis can cause chronic breathlessness which makes breathing difficult and cause a significant impact on daily life and activities.
 There is currently a lack of supportive services for people experiencing chronic breathlessness and this can lead to frequent Accident and Emergency (A&E) hospital visits with people seeking help.